paulpham157/preparedness/project/paperbench/README.md

 - `status.json`: The status of that run.
 - `metadata.json`: Metadata for that run.
 - `grade.json`: The grading result for that run.
+- `agent.log`: (optional) Rollout log from the solver.
+If present, the monitoring step will run and the run's grade will be marked with `"monitor_ran": true`.
 - A submissions directory, containing multiple timestamped submission directories (e.g., `2025-03-28T10-34-35-UTC`), each with:
     - `log.json`: Logs from this submission attempt
     - `submission.tar.gz`: The archived submission files